streamnative/pulsar-spark/README.md

 ## Prerequisites

-- Java 8+
+- Java 8 or later
-- Spark 2.4.0+
+- Spark 2.4.0 or later
-- Pulsar 2.4.0+
+- Pulsar 2.4.0 or later

 ## Preparations
-### Building Spark Pulsar Connector By Yourself
+### Build Spark Pulsar Connector

-Checkout the source code:
+1. Checkout the source code.

 ```bash
 git clone https://github.com/streamnative/pulsar-spark.git
 cd pulsar-spark
 ```

+2. Install Docker.

-> pulsar-spark is using [testcontainers](https://www.testcontainers.org/) for
+> Pulsar-spark connector is using [testcontainers](https://www.testcontainers.org/) for
 > integration tests.
 In order to run the integration tests, make sure you
 > have installed [docker](https://docs.docker.com/docker-for-mac/install/).

-Choose a scala version:
+3. Set a Scala version.
-> change `scala.version` and `scala.binary.version` in `pom.xml`
+> Change `scala.version` and `scala.binary.version` in `pom.xml`.
+#### Note
-> (_scala version should be consistent with the scala version of Spark you use_)
+> Scala version should be consistent with the Scala version of Spark you use.

-Build the project:
+4. Build the project.

 ```bash
 mvn clean install -DskipTests
 ```

-Run the tests:
+5. Run the tests.

 ```bash
 mvn clean install
 ```
-Once finished, there is a fat jar generated under your local maven repo as well as `target` dir.
+Once the installation is finished, there is a fat jar generated under both local maven repo and `target` directory.

-### Linking
+### Link
-For Scala/Java applications using SBT/Maven project definitions, link your application with the following artifact:
+* For Scala/Java applications using SBT/Maven project definitions, link your application with the following artifact:

     groupId = io.streamnative.connectors
     artifactId = pulsar-spark-connector_{{SCALA_BINARY_VERSION}}
     version = {{PULSAR_SPARK_VERSION}}

-For Python applications, you need to add this above library and its dependencies when deploying your application.
-See the [Deploying](#deploying) subsection below.
+* For Python applications, you need to add this above library and its dependencies when deploying your application.
+For more information, see [Deploy](#deploy) subsection below.

 For experimenting on `spark-shell`, you need to add this above library and its dependencies too when invoking `spark-shell`.
 Also, see the [Deploying](#deploying) subsection below.

-### Deploying
+### Deploy

 As with any Spark applications, `spark-submit` is used to launch your application. `pulsar-spark-connector_{{SCALA_BINARY_VERSION}}` and its dependencies can be directly added to `spark-submit` using `--packages`, such as,